-P.H.L.E. was a noted specialist of early history, from Alexander to Kushan, of Northwestern India, although his later works were generally deemed too speculative.
+P.H.L.E. was a noted specialist of early history, from Alexander to Kushan, of North-West India, although his later works were generally deemed too speculative.
 Even before Bechert he strongly criticized the “accepted” chronology of the Buddha as too early.
-But his “laws of the strings and movements of place-names” he developed ad absurdum.
+But his “laws of the strings and movements of place-names” he gradually developed ad absurdum.

 Publications: “The Date of Aśoka’s Rock Edict XIII”, AO 18, 1940, 103-123; “Indië en de hellenistische Rijken”, Ex Or.
 Lux 8, 1942, 735-746; “The name of the people of the Besadae”, AO 19, 1943, 281-290.